 George Carr Shaw was a petty court official in Dublin.
 The court was abolished and he was given a pension.
 He sold it out and started business which failed.
-Actually he was not a practical sort of a man.
+Actually, he was not a practical sort of a man.
 Bernard's mother knew it.
-Still she had married him.
-Later when he began to waste money in drinking and neglected his family, Mrs. Shaw (mother of three children, two daughters and a son, Bernard being the youngest) decided to stand on her own feet.
+Still, she had married him.
+Later when he began to waste money on drinking and neglected his family, Mrs. Shaw (mother of three children, two daughters and a son, Bernard being the youngest) decided to stand on her own feet.
 She was a talented lady with a very good voice.
-She developed it as a singer, took lessons from a teacher, George John Lee, and became an accomplished artist.
+She developed it as a singer, took lessons from a teacher, George John Lee, and became an developed it as a singer, took lessons from a teacher, George John Lee, and became an accomplished1 artist.

 To begin with, Bernard received lessons at home from a governess2 and an uncle.
 Then he was sent to school in Dublin and in the country.
 But his impression of school was not good.
 In the Central Model Boys's School majority of the students were Roman Catholic.
-The Protestant boys looked down upon them because they were proud of the fact that their religion was the religion of the ruling class.
+The Protestant boys looked down upon them because they were proudof the fact that their religion was the religion of the ruling class.
 Bernard could never forget his experience even though he stayed in this school for only eight months.
 His last school was Dublin English Scientific and Commercial School.
 He left it in 1871 at the age of 15.